durmusmurat/Udacity_Project_Salary_Pred/README.md

 ## Data
 - Official site (choose **2024 → Download Full Data Set (CSV)**): https://survey.stackoverflow.co/

+Update the file path in the script if needed.

+Acknowledgments:
+The dataset used in this project is sourced from the Stack Overflow Developer Survey, which provides valuable insights into developers' experiences, skills, and salaries.

 ## How to run
 1) Download the CSV.
 2) Open `Udacity_Project_Salary_Pred.ipynb`.